mindaugas-karla/Front-End-Web-Developer-Nanodegree/project-3-weather-journal-app/README.md

 - [x] How to chain Promises together
 - [x] How to access HTML elements with JavaScript and set their properties dynamically

+## Developement Strategy Used :speech_balloon:
+- [x] Setting up project environment, making sure Node and packages installed, and included in server.js file.
+- [x] Added POST and GET routes to ensure correct retrieval of data from the server.
+- [x] Acquired API credentials from OpenWeatherMap website.
+- [x] Created async functions to fetch weather data and store it on my local server.
+- [x] Set up a function that updated UI dynamically.

 ## Architecture
 The project have a structure like the one shown below.
 App successfully renders a home page with clear design and functionality added when index.html is loaded in the browser.
 No errors displayed in console.